harvester/harvester/enhancements/20230830-managed-dhcp.md

 - Provide network information as a general DHCP service to machines outside of Harvester premises
 - NAT or route the internal traffic to the outside world
+- Relay/proxy DHCP requests to other DHCP servers

 ## Proposal